FusionAuth/fusionauth-site/site/_posts/2020-05-20-building-protected-api-with-rails-and-jwt.md

 # ...
 ```

 The options at the end of the JWT `decode` method specify which claims we want to verify.
 If there were private claims that we wanted to check, we'd need to do that as well.
+For instance, perhaps your application has a domain specific claim that the API needs to ensure is present in the JWT.

-Again, while we are guaranteed by the HMAC signature that the contents of the token are exactly what they were when it was created, we aren't guaranteed that the contents will remain unexamined.
-So add in your needed private claims, but remember JWTs should contain a bare minimum.
-If needed, consumers can always make additional queries of the identity management server.
+A warning, while we are guaranteed by the HMAC signature that the contents of the token are exactly what they were when it was created, we aren't guaranteed that the contents will remain unexamined.

+Therefore, add any needed claims, but remember JWTs should contain a bare minimum.
+If needed, consumers can always make additional requests of the identity management server if they need to get more information too private for a token.
+For example, based on the JWT we've generated, the consumer could retrieve more information about the subscriber `19016b73-3ffa-4b26-80d8-aa9287738677` with a direct request.

 We also added some tests, but you'll need to check out the GitHub repository to see them.